amat-mi/amat-osmtools-docker/README.md

 Execute a custom .SQL file into the PostGIS database.

-The file must have been previously copied to the container using the __file_put__ command.
+The file must have been previously copied to the container using the __file_put__ script.

-First parameter of this command must the be the file name.
+First command line argument of this command must the be the file name.

-Second parameter can be "1" if PostGIS super user credentials are needed to run the .SQL inside the file.
+Second command line argument can be "1" if PostGIS super user credentials are needed to run the .SQL inside the file (i.e. if any "privileged" SQL is issued, the "1" command line argument MUST be specified, and the __SUPER_USER__ and __SUPER_PASSWORD__ parameters MUST be set inside the env file).

-# Osmosis

-## Initialize database

-Open up a terminal window and execute the following command:

-* Linux => ./run.sh ENV-FILE-NAME osmosis_init.sh
+For example:

+    Windows
+    file_put.bat my_custom.sql my_custom.sql
+    run.bat ENV-FILE-NAME postgis_customsql.sh my_custom.sql
+    OR
-* Windows => run.bat ENV-FILE-NAME osmosis_init.sh
+    run.bat ENV-FILE-NAME postgis_customsql.sh my_custom.sql 1

-If database is already initialized it will not be initialized again.

-## Update database

-Open up a terminal window and execute the following command:
+    Linux
+    ./file_put.sh my_custom.sql my_custom.sql
+    ./run.sh ENV-FILE-NAME postgis_customsql.sh my_custom.sql
+    OR

-* Linux => ./run.sh ENV-FILE-NAME osmosis_ensure.sh
+    ./run.sh ENV-FILE-NAME postgis_customsql.sh my_custom.sql 1
-* Windows => run.bat ENV-FILE-NAME osmosis_ensure.sh

-Every time this command is executed, it will carry on every action that is needed to update an area date inside the PostGIS database.

-This means dowloading base data from OSM, cutting out area boundaries, updating area data to current timestamp and replacing database content with updated area data.

-All actions are executed only if and when needed.

-This command can be added as a crontab on Linux or as a Planned operation on Windows, but it's running frequency must be adjusted so that each invocation has sufficient time to complete before the next one starts.

-For an area as large as a big city (i.e. Milano), it will need roughly half an hour each time, because the loading of area data into PostGIS database will always take the same amount of time, even if there are small changes, because each time the entire data is loaded, not just the differences.

-# pgRouting

-## Configuration files
+## pgrouting_load.sh

-Open up a terminal window and execute the following command:

-* Linux => ./file_put.sh SRC-CONF-FILE-NAME DST-CONF-FILE-NAME
-* Windows => file_put.bat SRC-CONF-FILE-NAME DST-CONF-FILE-NAME

-for each osm2pgrouting configuration file that is needed.

-The convention is to name configuration files after the transportation mode they are tailored to, for example:
+Load area data into the PostGIS database in pgRouting format, replacing previous content.

+A transport "mode" must be specified as the first parameter, that correspond with the suffix of one __mapconfig__ file, previously copied into the run time container with the __file_put__ script.

+For example:

+    Windows
-* Linux => ./file_put.sh mapconfig_car.xml mapconfig_car.xml
+    file_put.bat mapconfig_car.xml mapconfig_car.xml
+    run.bat ENV-FILE-NAME pgrouting_load.sh car

+    Linux
-* Windows => file_put.bat mapconfig_car.xml mapconfig_car.xml
+    ./file_put.sh mapconfig_car.xml mapconfig_car.xml
+    ./run.sh ENV-FILE-NAME pgrouting_load.sh car

+Note that for pgRouting to work, following values MUST be specified inside the env file:

+    OSMUPDATE_WHAT=BASE
+    OSMCUT=PRESERVE

 # Examples

 The __examples__ directory contains a few example environments, suitable for common situations.
 See their respective __README__ for details.

+# License considerations

+The license of this repository only covers the content of the repository itself.

+This repository does not distribute any software.

+Upon creation of container images, several software packages are retrieved and used, and each one of them may have a different license that you (the user of this repository) must obey to.